 Due to the unique challenges and specific needs associated with Angelman syndrome, having a well-defined transportation protocol ensures safety and well-being of individuals.

 This resource that can be incorporated into IEP meetings.

 This document was created by Lynne Bird, MD as a supplemental document for your IEP.
 Watch a webinar where Dr. Bird discusses the checklist.

 The ASF IEP Bank is a platform for parents and IEP team members to exchange IEP goals and objectives with each other to assist in planning your student’s IEP.

-- Goals and objectives are submitted by parents and IEP team members.
-They are based on skill acquisition rather than on age or grade level
+- Goals and objectives are based on skill acquisition rather than age or grade level

 - Goals and objectives may cross a variety of categories or topic areas

 - Goals and objectives may include single or multiple implementers (the team members working with your student on a particular goal and objective) depending on the context of the goal and objectives

 - Goals and objectives are reviewed and edited to ensure they are objective and measurable.